jmkcoder/odyssey-uplink-protocol/README.md

 ### 6.1 Automatic Framework Detection

-The protocol automatically detects which framework your application is using and sets up the appropriate adapter:
+The protocol automatically detects which framework your application is using (React, Vue, Angular, Svelte, or vanilla JS) and sets up the appropriate adapter:

 ```ts
 // Just import this at your app's entry point